 Selling your property privately?
 We can assist in the preparation of the Contract of Sale for you.

-Whether it is preparing or reviewing a contract, or simply answering your questions, our Brisbane conveyancing team are ready to meet your needs.
+Whether it is preparing or reviewing a contract, our Solicitor can assist.

 What you Need to Know – the Pitfalls in Conveyancing